-Students dismissed for academic and non-academic reasons may request consideration for reinstatement.
+Students dismissed for academic and non-academic reasons may request consideration for readmission.
 All requests for program readmission must be made by January 1st to be considered for the following academic year.

-- Any student who is absent for two semesters or longer at the time of their intended program return must re-take and pass all previous final exams as well as all previous laboratory simulations for prior RAD courses, as directed by the Program Director. - This means that a score of 78% or higher on each of your final exams.
-Additionally, you will need to achieve a "Pass" and score above a 78% on each of your previous laboratory simulations.
-The simulation process will match the process for students completing simulations during the current academic year regarding positional selection, repeat opportunities, and grading. - Any student who fails any two RAD courses will not be considered for readmission.
+- Any student absent for two semesters or longer at the time of their intended program return must retake and pass all previous final exams as well as all previous laboratory simulations for prior RAD courses, as directed by the Program Director. - Students seeking readmission must achieve a score of 80% or higher on each of the final exams.
+Additionally, students will need to achieve a "Pass" and score above a 80% on each of the previous laboratory simulations.
+The simulation process will match the process for students completing simulations during the current academic year regarding positional selection, repeat opportunities, and grading. - Any student eligible for readmission into the Radiography Program will be required to meet criteria prior to returning to the clinical site.
+The student returning must demonstrate competency for all completed clinical competencies documented in Trajecsys prior to leaving the program.
+The student will complete clinical competency walk-throughs with the Clinical Coordinator on campus before re-entering the clinical site.
+The Clinical Coordinator will sign off on the exams reviewed with the student.
+After the student demonstrates competency for each exam, the student will retain all competencies earned in the clinical site prior to leaving the program.
+Once the student returns to the clinical site, a technologist has the authority to withdraw any competency, if they feel the student is not competent with the exam.
+This includes previous competencies passed.
+This would then require the student to earn the competency back at the clinical site.
+If the student continues to have difficulty with a competency, they may be required to follow a remediation plan on campus with the Clinical Coordinator.

-Students who are dismissed for academic and non-academic reasons are not guaranteed readmission.
+- Any student who fails any two RAD courses will not be considered for readmission. - Students who are dismissed for academic and non-academic reasons are not guaranteed readmission.